CivicDataLab/civicdatalab.github.io/cms-auth-proxy/README.md

 See [`../cms-keycloak-design.md`](../cms-keycloak-design.md) for the full design and rationale.

-> **Status: built and unit-tested, not yet deployed.** Requires a GitHub App, a
+> **Status: verified end to end, not yet deployed.** On 2026-08-26 a full login,
-> Keycloak client, and a host — none of which exist yet.
+> edit and save was exercised against the real Keycloak and a real GitHub App,
+> producing a pull request whose commit was authored by the editor.
+That run used
+> a personal App against a fork; production still needs an org-owned App and a
+> host.
 See *Still needed*.

 ## What it does, per request